Decentralized-ID/decentralized-id.github.io/_posts/resources/2020-01-10-getting-started.md

 * [Directory] [Global Verifiable Credential Adoption](https://trinsic.notion.site/trinsic/Global-Verifiable-Credential-Adoption-78c7e4c5f2a34a228a55d03db54ab399) 2023-07-05 Trinsic
   > 🔥 This is a community resource for tracking the adoption of verifiable credentials around the world.
 Please have a look around and join 10+ others who have contributed!
 * [Curated List] [animo/awesome-self-sovereign-identity/](https://github.com/animo/awesome-self-sovereign-identity) 2023-07-07 Animo
+  > An awesome list of self-sovereign identity resources.
 * [Blog] [Phil Windley - Tags: identity](http://www.windley.com/tags/identity.shtml) 2023-06-26 [[Videos](https://vimeo.com/windley/videos)]
   > Phil Windley is a Senior Software Development Manager at AWS Identity.
 He is also the co-founder and organizer of the [Internet Identity Workshop](http://internetidentityworkshop.com/). [...]
 He was the Founding Chair of the Sovrin Foundation serving from 2016 to 2020, writes the popular Technometria blog, and is the author of the books [Learning Digital Identity](https://www.oreilly.com/library/view/learning-digital-identity/9781098117689/) (O'Reilly, Media 2023),  [The Live Web](http://www.amazon.com/exec/obidos/ASIN/1133686680/windleyofente-20) (Course Technology, 2011), and [Digital Identity](http://www.amazon.com/exec/obidos/ASIN/0596008783/windleyofente-20) (O'Reilly Media, 2005).
 Phil has been a computer science professor at BYU and the University of Idaho, founder and CTO of several internet technology companies, and served as CIO for the State of Utah.
 * [Blog] [Identity Woman](https://identitywoman.net/) 2023-06-13